philvarner/correctingthenarrative.org/content/posts/george-rogers-clark/index.md

 But **why** would it be so important to put up a statue to Clark in 1921, and name a school after him ten years later?

 **Paul G. McIntire**.
 [McIntire](https://www.cvillepedia.org/Paul_Goodloe_McIntire) was born in Charlottesville just prior to the secession of Virginia that precipitated the Civil War.
 After making his fortune in Chicago, retired back to the City.
-He donated a signficant amount of money to both UVA and the city and country, as evidenced by the numerous places named for him.
+He donated a significant amount of money to both UVA and the city and country, as evidenced by the numerous places named for him.
 These donations include both the *Robert Edward Lee* and *Thomas Jonathan Jackson* statues in downtown Charlottesville.

 ![Paul G. McIntire](mcintire.jpg "Paul G. McIntire")